Terms of Business

 5.1 We do not charge for our services.
 All buyer costs incurred in purchasing your property are paid by us.

-5.2 In the event that the Buyer elects to require the Seller to transfer the Property to a third party pursuant to 5.1, the Buyer will through the documentation provided to the Sellers’ solicitor advise the Seller of the price to be paid by the third party to the Buyer.
-The Offer Price to the Seller will remain the same and the Seller acknowledges that the difference in the price to be paid by the third party and the Offer Price will be retained by the Buyer.
+5.2 In the event that the Buyer elects to require the Seller to transfer the Property to a third party, the Buyer will through the documentation provided to the Sellers’ solicitor advise the Seller of the price to be paid by the third party to the Buyer.
+The Offer Price to the Seller may change dependant on the price agreed with the third party.
+The Seller acknowledges that the difference in the price to be paid by the third party and the Offer Price or any amended Offer Price will be retained by the Buyer.

 6. Your rights to end the contract